 - The corridor is owned by the Island Corridor Foundation (ICF), a federally registered non-profit organization established to hold and manage the corridor.
 The ICF is governed by the Canada Not-for-profit Corporations Act and its own Articles and By-Laws.
-There is a process for amending the Articles including removing supporting a railway from the purposes of the organization.
+There is a process for amending the Articles including removing support for a railway from the purposes of the organization.

-- The ICF is governed by a board of directors appointed by the membership of the ICF which is the five Regional Districts and the five First Nations who are on or adjacent to the corridor.
+- The ICF is governed by a board of directors appointed by the membership of the ICF, which is the five Regional Districts and the five First Nations who are on or adjacent to the corridor.

 - After many years of declining ridership, rail service on the corridor was shut down by the regulator in 2010 for safety reasons.
 No business plan to restore service has been made public.

 WHY RAIL SERVICE IS NOT THE BEST USE

 - The railway was built in the 1870’s to carry coal more efficiently than in horse drawn wagons.
 An act of Parliament allowed it to be built cheaply with tighter curves than were normally allowed.
 Because of this the maximum allowable speed on the right of way is about 65 km/hr (1).
 This eliminates any kind of rapid transit even if the rails were replaced, and it cannot carry traffic at highway speeds.